DrMundo0/source-bottlerocket-v1.50.0/variants/README.md

 The [vmware-k8s-1.25](vmware-k8s-1.25/Cargo.toml) variant included the packages needed to run a Kubernetes worker node as a VMware guest.
 It supported self-hosted clusters.

 This variant was compatible with Kubernetes 1.25, 1.26, 1.27, and 1.28 clusters.

+### aws-k8s-1.25: Kubernetes 1.25 node

+The [aws-k8s-1.25](aws-k8s-1.25/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.25, 1.26, 1.27, and 1.28 clusters.

+### aws-k8s-1.25-nvidia: Kubernetes 1.25 NVIDIA node

+The [aws-k8s-1.25-nvidia](aws-k8s-1.25-nvidia/Cargo.toml) variant included the packages needed to run a Kubernetes node in AWS.
+It also included the required packages to configure containers to leverage NVIDIA GPUs.
+It supported self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant was compatible with Kubernetes 1.25, 1.26, 1.27, and 1.28 clusters.